awlsring/terraform-provider-proxmox/docs/data-sources/virtual_machines.md

 <a id="nestedatt--virtual_machines--cloud_init--user"></a>
 ### Nested Schema for `virtual_machines.cloud_init.user`

-Optional:
+Read-Only:

 - `name` (String) The name of the user.
 - `password` (String) The password of the user.
-- `public_keys` (List of String) The public ssh keys of the user.
+- `public_keys` (Set of String) The public ssh keys of the user.

 <a id="nestedatt--virtual_machines--cpu"></a>
 ### Nested Schema for `virtual_machines.cpu`

-Optional:
+Read-Only:

 - `architecture` (String) The CPU architecture.
 - `cores` (Number) The number of CPU cores.